valdelmeglio/moviesRating/README.md

 ``` Python
 return render_template('index.html', rating=rating)
 ```
-and fetching those results from the html page with:
+and fetching them from the html page with:

 ``` html
 {% for movie in rating %}